 Locals are always fascinated by people who are different; this is a golden opportunity for you to get friendly, build a network of contacts, and share your backstory with them about why you’ve decided to launch a business in their land.
 If your story clearly expresses your good intentions for the community, getting the support of locals for your new business will be a breeze.

 2. A “do or die” attitude

 The life of an expat is filled with challenges and those who manage to create a home in a foreign land despite obstacles can utilize the same “do or die” attitude to succeed in business.
 If you now live comfortably and happily in a once strange land, you can certainly use the same survival instincts to make your business fly.
+Develop charismatic personality traits.
+Be cheerful.
+Let your gaiety be infectious.
 Give it all you’ve got.

 3. The “outsider’s” perspective

 When studying the market scene and understanding the conditions that affect business performance, being detached from it can provide a better understanding of the needs that must be met for success.
 It usually takes an outsider to see a bigger and more elaborate picture to initiate more effective solutions.